Stage name: Union rules

-Guilds and associations that represent actors, such as the Screen Actors Guild (SAG) in the United States and Equity in the United Kingdom, stipulate that no two members may have identical working names.
+Guilds and associations that represent actors, such as the SAG-AFTRA (formed from a 2012 merger between the Screen Actors Guild and the American Federation of Television and Radio Artists) in the United States and Equity in the United Kingdom, stipulate that no two members may have identical working names.
 An actor whose name has already been taken must choose a new name.
-SAG allows you to keep your legal name as your stage name, even if another member has the same stage name already, as long as you sign a waiver.
+SAG-AFTRA allows any new member to keep their legal name as their stage name, even if another member has the same stage name already, as long as they sign a waiver.

 Notable examples include: Nathan Lane, whose birth name (Joseph Lane) was already in use; Stewart Granger, born James Stewart; and Michael Keaton, born Michael Douglas.
 Diane Keaton, whose birth name is Diane Hall, took her mother's maiden name as a stage name after learning that there was already a registered actress named Diane Hall in the Actors' Equity Association.
 Ugly Betty actress Vanessa Williams officially uses "Vanessa L. Williams" because of SAG guidelines, although the other actress with same first and last name (Vanessa E. Williams) is arguably less notable.
 Similarly, David Walliams changed one letter in his surname owing to there being another "David Williams".
 Terry O'Quinn of Lost fame changed his surname from Quinn to O'Quinn as another registered actor already had the name Terrance Quinn.
 Long-time Simpsons writer and Futurama executive producer David X. Cohen changed his middle initial from S to X because there was already a David S. Cohen registered with the Writers Guild of America.
 Julianne Moore was born Julie Anne Smith but found that all variations of that name were already used by other actors.
+Former American football player Thomas Q. Jones added his middle initial to his name when he began acting, as his name was already taken.